azeveco/Togglefy/README.md

 As you can see, the `Togglefy::Feature` also has a status and it is default to `inactive`.
 You can change this during creation.

 The status holds the `inactive` or `active` values.
-This status is not to define if a assignable (any model that has the `include Togglefy::Featureable`) either has ou hasn't a feature, but to decide if this feature is available in the entire system.
+This status is not to define if a assignable (any model that has the `include Togglefy::Assignable`) either has ou hasn't a feature, but to decide if this feature is available in the entire system.

 It's up to you to define how you will implement it.